Nev-You. Pronounced like Nephew but with a "V" sound rather than a "PH."

 My grandmother had a little organ at her house, and I used to sit down and play that when I was a kid.
 I'd try to find the melodies for songs I heard on TV or the radio.
 Seeing that I had a natural inclination for doing that, my parents started me on piano lessons when I was 12.
 I didn't do very well in lessons, though.
 I had no interest in classical music, and so I was very undisciplined.
 I wanted my teachers to teach me how to play my own music which was, of course, not really possible and since I didn't like the music I was being taught, I never practiced (I was a very BAD student!)
 After a couple of very unproductive years of lessons, I quit.
 I kept playing around on the piano, though, doing my own thing until college, and then, my freshman year I took a very intense music theory course.
 That opened up my world, musically, and that's when I first began to really compose for piano.
 I'm basically self-taught.
 I just did my own thing at the piano long enough to eventually become good at it.

-Most of my songs come to me through improvisation - just playing around until an interesting chord progression or melody strikes me.
+Most songs come to me through improvisation - just playing around until an interesting chord progression or melody strikes me.
 Then I develop it, pounding out the melody until the song takes form.
 It's a lot like making pottery, actually.
 You start with just a clump of clay (in this case, 88 keys), and you just start molding it, massaging it until it begins to take shape.
 Once I see where the piece is going, I can embellish it, improve it, smooth it out, and before long it has form, substance, a beginning and an end.

 Anywhere from two hours to two or three years.
 Most songs take me about six to nine months before I am satisfied with them.
 But the length of time is also due to the fact that I'm typically composing a number of songs at once.